 Bungie later decided to become an independent developer again and left both Microsoft and Halo behind.
 In response, Microsoft created a new in-house developer, 343 Industries, so it could continue to make new Halo FPS games, as well as be in charge of the entire Halo franchise.
-The next game in the series, Halo Infinite, is due to launch in late 2021 for Microsoft’s Xbox One and Xbox Series X/S game consoles, along with Windows PCs.
+The latest game in the series, Halo Infinite, is now available to play on Microsoft’s Xbox One and Xbox Series X/S game consoles, along with Windows PCs.

 Previous Halo live-action projects